 Listing application and fees

 Several documents must be submitted to the issuance and listing department of the Shanghai Stock Exchange when making an application to list shares.
 The most important documents required are as follows:

 -share listing application;

 -the approval documents from the CSRC;

 -the resolution of the board of directors and the shareholder’s meeting regarding the issuance and listing of shares;

 -a copy of the company’s business license and its articles of association;

--the company’s financial and accounting reports for the last three years, audited.
+-the company’s financial and accounting reports for the last three years audited.

+These are just some of the documents required by the SSE.
+Our law firm in China can provide you with a complete list of the required documents.
 The initial listing fee for A class shares is 0.03% of the total par value listed, no more than 30,000 RMB.
 The annual listing fee for A class shares is 0.12% of the total par value listed, but no more than 6,000 RMB.